flotiq/flotiq-cli/README.md

 Flotiq is a modern and highly customizable headless CMS that offers a seamless content management experience for developers and content creators alike.
 With its intuitive API-first approach and flexible data model, Flotiq enables businesses to easily create, manage, and distribute content across multiple channels and platforms.

 CLI application for starting your next project with Flotiq fast.
-Currently supports following commands:
+Currently supports the following commands:
 - [launching Flotiq starter projects](https://github.com/flotiq/flotiq-cli#launch-a-flotiq-starter-project)
 - [seeding example data from our Gatsby starters](https://github.com/flotiq/flotiq-cli#import-example-data-for-a-gatsby-starter)
 - [importing data from WordPress into Flotiq](https://github.com/flotiq/flotiq-cli#import-data-from-wordpress-to-flotiq)